how writing acts

 TEXT-WEAVES INTO / INTER / INTRA ACTION

-Malone's shredding of all her writing meant she lost years of considered thoughts, and ideas.
-The sacrifice of her journaled experiences into ephemera helped Malone consider writing as a mark-making process, an energy-transfer, and that which can be fluid.
+Kelly's shredding of all her writing meant she lost years of considered thoughts, and ideas.
+The sacrifice of her journaled experiences into ephemera helped her consider writing as a mark-making process, an energy-transfer, and that which can be fluid.

 EARLY TEXT WEAVES

-Malone went on to weave numerous text-weaves and most of them are held in private collections.
-The text-weaves from journal pages usually measured an average size of 280mm x 280mm (having worked from A4 pages).
+Kelly went on to weave numerous text-weaves and most of them are held in private collections.
+These text-weaves from her journal pages usually measured an average size of 280mm x 280mm (having worked from A4 pages).
 This work here is 280mm x 280mm and the frame is 460mm x 480mm.

 from the beginning